Pheonix-org/SplashX6/README.md

-Open world exploration game, where the character partakes in a variety of quests t locate the holy broccoli.
+Open world exploration game, where the character partakes in a variety of quests to locate the holy broccoli.